Zefyr, the new media fund covering the west and south of Norway, provides public support and private equity to feature films, tv drama and games.

 International projects must have a co-production agreement with a Norwegian independent production company.
 Your Norwegian co-producer will apply and negotiate with Zefyr.

-There are 2 yearly sessions for the state support.
+There are 2-3 annual sessions for the state support.
 Negotiations for private equity are processed continuously, and for the right project the turnaround time can be quick.
 Zefyr will review the project's regional spend, artistic quality, and/or market position and recoupment potential.

 Projects must spend at least 160% in the area of Møre og Romsdal, Sogn og Fjordane, Hordaland, Rogaland, Vest-Agder, Øst-Agder and Telemark.